AqueductHub/aqueductcore/docs/extensions.md

     name: example bash action
     description: runs a bash script
     # this may include calling other binaries or
-    # running other language interpreters
+    # running other language interpreters.
+    # Note, we use `sh` here to run a shell script.
+    # If you want to call it as `./example.sh`, you
+    # should give the file rights to execute:
+    # `chmod +x example.sh`.
     script: >
       sh example.sh
     parameters: